acacode/reffect/packages/core/README.md

 `Reffect` have stores and effects:

-1. Stores - it is simple JavaScript objects whose values are state of store.
+1. Store - it is a simple JavaScript object which needed to store data in your application.
+   The value of the created store is its state.
-2. Effects - it is functions which creates via `effect(store, effectDeclaration)`.
+2. Effect - it is a function which needed to update the store.
+   Effects are created via `effect(store, effectDeclaration?)`
-   Effect declaration can be `function`, `property name of store state`, or just `void`.
+   Effect declaration can be `function`, `property name of store state`.

 Also `Reffect` have export `manage(store)` which gives extra internal features for additional packages(like subscribe on store changes, partial update)